desaimg12/watirbook/installation/ubuntu.md

 Looks like we did not get any version installed.
 We will install RubyGems with `apt-get`, since that is the easiest way:

+Download 1.8.15 version of rybygems from http://rubygems.org/pages/download as a TGZ file

+goto the download location and type the following commands

+$ tar xzf rubygems-1.8.15.tgz
+$ cd rubygems-1.8.15
+$ sudo ruby setup.rb

+after that,

     $ sudo apt-get install rubygems1.8
     (...)
     Setting up ruby1.8-dev (1.8.7.302-2) ...